GeorgeSchiro/GetCert2/README.md

     has been submitted.
 This is the amount of time during which the request should transition from a 'pending' state to anything other than 'pending'.

+-UseDnsChallenge=False

+    The default ACME challenge type is the HTTP challenge.
+Set this switch True if you will be doing ACME DNS challenges instead.
+DNS challenges are needed for large enterprises with many internal domains (ie. domains that you'd rather not add to the global DNS database).

 -UseNonIISBindingAlso=False

     Set this switch True to use the typical IIS binding procedures